Taking Weight Measurements on a Physician Scale or Gym Scale: A Step-by-Step Guide with Activities to Improve Your Skills Quickly

 1.1 Why Weight Measurement Skills Matter

 Accurate weight measurement is crucial in healthcare for several reasons.
-From drug dosage calculations to monitoring growth and development, a person's weight is a critical factor in their medical care and personal well-being.
+From drug dosage calculations to monitoring growth and development, a person's weight and body mass index (BMI) are critical factors in their medical care and personal well-being.
 Miscalculating a person's weight can lead to medical errors.
-Therefore, when it comes to weight measurements, accuracy is essential.
+Learning to weigh patients accurately helps you prevent errors and deliver safe, high-quality care.

 1.2 What You’ll Learn